-We have reviewed our supplier list each reporting period to update and amend the information contained within same so that our risk assessments remain accurate.
+We have reviewed our supplier list each reporting period to update and amend the information contained within same so that our risk assessments remain accurate and this is enabling us to learn a lot about the way our risks and supply chain changes annually as well as what we can do to increase our oversight.
 We are reviewing the responses to the Code that we have received from our suppliers so that we may utilise that information in future risk assessments.

-Mandatory Criteria 6: Consultation
+Mandatory Criteria 6 (MSA s16(1)(f)): Consultation